sourceallies/glue-biscuit/README.md

 - Data is easier to reason about:
     Users don't have to know what columns to join on and make sure join criteria are correct to prevent issues.
     They can simply query the table and group or filter by any available columns.
-- With mutliple table, some data could be loaded into one table while other tables have not yet been loaded or their loads failed.
+- With multiple tables, some data could be loaded into one table while other tables have not yet been loaded or their loads failed.

 There is a limit to this setup.
 The table can have hundreds, but probably not thousands of columns.
 There should be some consideration for the users and use cases for the data.
-Where a traditional Data Warehouse has "Data Marts" that are copies of data for different audiances, a Data Lake can also have different tables that are focused on different use cases where needed.
+Where a traditional Data Warehouse has "Data Marts" that are copies of data for different audiences, a Data Lake can also have different tables that are focused on different use cases where needed.
 This does not remove the need to sometimes have other tables at different grains.
 In our example there is still probably going to be a `PolicyHolders` table that has one row per customer.
 An important distinction is that these two tables are fully independent and not tied together like in a Dimensional or Snowflake design.